 Yes, Delaware Corporations and LLCs can qualify to do business in all 50 states and in foreign countries.
 To qualify to do business in other states, you will have to apply to the state government.
 Usually, this involves applying to the Secretary of State for a Certificate of Qualification, although who you apply to and […]

 No. Delaware does not have a minimum capital requirement to incorporate a Corporation or form an LLC.
 When incorporating in Delaware, a corporation must designate the amount of common stock (shares) that the corporation is authorized to issue and the par value for each (share of or type of) stock.
 “Par value” is the minimum value that […]

 Delaware has no sales tax.
 Unlike most states, Delaware has no intangible personal property tax, which has been referred to as the “Delaware loophole”.
 No Delaware income tax has to be paid or filed, and a business license is not required if the Corporation or LLC does not do business in Delaware.

 Upon formation, all for-profit stock Corporations are General Corporations and by default they are classified by the IRS as a C-Corporation for tax purposes.
+Some business owners may wish to remain a C-Corp, while others may want to become an S-corp.
 What Is a C-Corporation?
 C-Corporation is the default tax status of all Corporations.
-A C-Corporation may carry its losses forward from one tax year to the next.
-People often think of […]
+A […]

 Incnow (Agents and Corporations, Inc.) can assist you with: Forming a Delaware Series Limited Liability Company (Series LLC) For more information about the Series LLC, such as advantages of a Series LLC, please visit our Series LLC page.
 Incnow has established over 1,000 series LLCs over the past 10 years and is expert in the […]